Mysticmarks/worldforge/apps/cyphesis/README.md

 controls the maximum slope angle in degrees that entities are allowed to traverse (default `70`).

+### Physics settings

+The visibility subsystem uses a sweep-and-prune broadphase that maintains a pool of collision handles.
+The size of this pool can be adjusted through the `visibility_broadphase_max_handles` option in the `[cyphesis]` section of `cyphesis.vconf`.
+The default is `65536`, which comfortably exceeds the legacy limit of 16,384 entities.
+Increase this value if your worlds regularly exceed that number or reduce it when memory usage is a concern.
+The same limit can be overridden programmatically by passing a custom value to the `PhysicalDomain` constructor.

 ### Documentation

 Documentation describing how the system works can be found [here](docs/dox/index.md).